polar-app/polar-app/_posts/2020-02-03-anki-vs-ankiapp.md

 ---
-title: Is AnkiApp trying to make you believe they are Anki?
+title: AnkiApp is Ripping Off Anki
 date: 2020-02-03T08:00:00.000-08:00
 layout: post
 description: On Friday, Redditor u/farazyashar launched a discussion in the Anki subreddit about a potential lawsuit against AnkiApp (Admium).
 The main rationale behind it is a potential infringement on the name Anki and clear confusion between Anki and AnkiApp (Admium)